 Posted on August 20, 2012 by Nicolae Cismaru

-If you're running Fanurio for the first time on OS X 10.8 (Mountain Lion), you will probably see the following message:
+If you're running Fanurio for the first time on OS X 10.8 (Mountain Lion) or later, you will probably see the following message:

 This message is misleading because there is nothing wrong with Fanurio.
 OS X 10.8 introduces a new security feature called Gatekeeper that prevents certain aplications from being installed.